Flag

 Compliance with FATF Recommendations

-The last follow-up Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Antigua & Barbuda was undertaken in November 2021.
+The last Follow-up Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Antigua & Barbuda was undertaken in November 2021.
 According to that Evaluation, Antigua & Barbuda was deemed Compliant for 11 and Largely Compliant for 25 of the FATF 40 Recommendations.
-It remains Highly Effective for 0 and Substantially Effective 0 of the Effectiveness & Technical Compliance ratings.
+It remained Highly Effective for 0 and Substantially Effective 0 with regard to the 11 areas of Effectiveness of its AML/CFT Regime.

 Sanctions